-The course offerings in Computer Science and Information Technology serve both Computer Science majors and students majoring in other fields.
-The introductory courses emphasize applications of computers for problem solving and data manipulation along with fundamental concepts of the computer science and information technology disciplines.
-The advanced courses are designed for extended study and exploration of both the theoretical and technical aspects and practical applications of computer science and information technology.
-The two tracks (algorithms and programming-AP, and information technology-IT) within the major programs of study in computer science well prepare a student for either immediate employment or graduate study.
-It is recommended that students planning graduate study in computer science take work in mathematics and physics.
+The course offerings in Computer Science and Information Technology serve both Computer Science and Information Technology majors and students majoring in other fields.
+The introductory courses emphasize applications of computers and information technology for problem solving and data manipulation along with fundamental concepts of the computer science and information technology disciplines.
+The advanced courses are designed for extended study and exploration of the theoretical and technical aspects, and practical applications of computer science and information technology.
+The two majors offered by the Computer Science department will prepare students for either immediate employment or graduate study.

 Computer Science and Information Technology courses are taught in a laboratory setting, permitting experimentation with the practical application of theoretical concepts.
 Students also present their work to various audiences in written, electronic, and verbal formats.
-In addition to the technical focus, students majoring in either track within Computer Science are provided opportunities to practice techniques to develop skills related to becoming professionals, effective communicators, and potential information technology leaders in a wide variety of organizations.
-Student learning is achieved by applying a problem-based, projectcentered approach focusing on critical thinking, technological understanding, and interpersonal communications.
-Majors must earn a grade of C or better in all CSC/ITY courses.
+In addition to the technical focus, students in both the CSC and ITY majors are provided opportunities to practice techniques to develop skills related to becoming professionals, effective communicators, and potential information technology leaders in a wide variety of organizations.
+It is recommended that students planning graduate study in computer science take additional courses in mathematics and physics.
+Student learning is achieved by applying a problem-based, project centered approach focusing on critical thinking, technological understanding, and interpersonal communications.
+Majors must earn a grade of C- or better in all CSC/ITY courses.